weaveworks/weave/site/ip-addresses/configuring-weave.md

-The default configurations for both Weave Net and Docker use [Private Networks](https://en.wikipedia.org/wiki/Private_network), whose addresses are never found on the public internet, and subsequently reduces the chance of IP overlap.
+The default configurations for both Weave Net and Docker use [Private Networks](https://en.wikipedia.org/wiki/Private_network), whose addresses are never found on the public Internet, and subsequently reduces the chance of IP overlap.
 However, it could be that you or your hosting provider are using some of these private addresses in the same range, which will cause a clash.